2 federal officers fired shots during encounter that killed Alex Pretti, DHS tells Congress

 Investigators from CBP’s Office of Professional Responsibility conducted the analysis based on a review of body-worn camera footage and agency documentation, the notice said.
 The law requires the agency to inform relevant congressional committees about deaths in CBP custody within 72 hours.

-The notification came a day after President Donald Trump ordered border czar Tom Homan to take over his administration’s immigration crackdown in Minnesota following Pretti's death, which was the second fatal shooting this month of a person at the hands of immigration law enforcement.
+The developments came a day after President Donald Trump ordered border czar Tom Homan to take over his administration’s immigration crackdown in Minnesota in the wake of Pretti's death, which was the second fatal shooting this month of a person at the hands of immigration law enforcement.

-Ecuador’s minister of foreign affairs, meanwhile, filed a protest with the U.S. Embassy after Immigration and Customs Enforcement agents tried to enter the Ecuadorian consulate in Minneapolis without permission Tuesday.
+As he left the White House on Tuesday, the president was asked whether Pretti’s killing on Saturday was justified.
+He responded by saying that a “big investigation” was underway.
+In the hours after Pretti’s death, some administration officials sought to blame the shooting on the 37-year-old intensive care nurse.

 International law generally prohibits law enforcement authorities from entering foreign consulates or embassies without permission, though sometimes permission may be assumed granted for life-threatening emergencies, like fires.